Priyammaxx/2D-Floor-Planner_OOPS/README.md

 # Group Project for OOP course

-'Mini Project' for the course, to be submitted before end-sem exams.
+'Mini Project' on Java Swing based GUI for OOP course, to be submitted before end-sem exams.
 But the development will still continue even after the course is over

 ## 2D Floor Planner

-Something like autocad but 2D only.
+Something like autocad but in 2D only.
 Current scope:

 - Can save and load files (to be implemented)
 - Rooms, furniture, windows and doors (later, stairs too)